ruthalivingstone/default-quantity-for-woocommerce/readme.txt

 ⚖️ The customer can override the default quantity and select any quantity they choose.

+## CHOOSE ANY STEP SIZE - ALLOW DECIMALS!

+⚖️ Change the WooCommerce default step size to less than 1 and allow customers to buy partial quantities.

+⚖️ For example set your product price per kg and step size as 0.01 to allow customers to buy as little as 10g.

+⚖️ Larger step sizes allow you to sell bundles.

 ## QUICK 2-MINUTE SETUP

 ⚖️ Incredibly simple to use.

 ⚖️ Ideal for beginners or developers.

-⚖️ Simply install the plugin, and start setting default and decimal quantities!
+⚖️ Simply install the plugin, and start setting default quantities and step sizes!

 == Changelog ==